NIEM/NIEM.github.io/niem-releases/index.md

   [the complete NIEM 4.1 schema package as a zip file](https://release.niem.gov/niem/4.1/niem-4.1.rel.zip) from [release.niem.gov](https://release.niem.gov/niem/4.1/).

+- You may search the contents of NIEM 4.1 using [Movement](https://beta.movement.niem.gov).

 - You may browse the contents of NIEM 4.1 and download schema subsets from the [NIEM Schema Subset Generation Tool (SSGT)](https://tools.niem.gov/niemtools/ssgt/index.iepd).